AdobeDocs/campaign-classic.en/help/configuration/using/restricting-pii-view.md

 * When storing the targeted population in a group (list), the characteristics of the stored fields are the same as the source of data.
 * Data is not accessible to JS code by default.

+>[!IMPORTANT]
+>
+>Using the **accessibleIf** attribute on critical parameters (such as those in composite keys) can result in errors for users that are not allowed to read the data due to hidden data.
+This may lead to query failures or unexpected behavior.
+Ensure essential parameters are accessible to prevent disruptions.

 ## Recommendations {#recommendations}

 In each delivery, email addresses are copied into the **[!UICONTROL broadLog]** and the **[!UICONTROL forecastLog]** tables: as a consequence, those fields needs to be protected too.